dcodeIO/node.js-closure-compiler-externs/README.md

 -------
 Apache License, Version 2.0 - http://www.apache.org/licenses/LICENSE-2.0.html

 This repository is not officially supported by Google, Joyent or individual module authors.
+If the closure compiler license header is used in a file, it is just there so signal that it is ok to include it in official closure channels.
 All rights belong to their respective owners.